Confession album: Questions

 The questions posed in a confession album varied from volume to volume.
 A typical set of questions, in a book from the 1860s, is given below along with the answers of one respondent (see picture, right).
-The same set of questions were presented to Queen Victoria's second son, Alfred, Duke of Saxe-Coburg and Gotha in 1873, to Marcel Proust around 1885 and to Claude Debussy in 1889.
+The same set of questions was presented to Queen Victoria's second son, Alfred, Duke of Saxe-Coburg and Gotha in 1873, to Marcel Proust around 1885 and to Claude Debussy in 1889.

 Among the questions found in other albums, several seem designed to help courtship, sometimes with a reflection of changing relations between the sexes, for instance "What is your opinion of the girl of the period?", " What is your opinion of the man of the period?"

 History

 Britain and America

 The origins of the confession album are unclear.
 Samantha Matthews notes the similarity to oracle games of the first half of the nineteenth century (she cites examples from 1810 to 1852).
 These interactive books, which bore titles such as The Young Lady's Oracle: A Fireside Amusement, included questions that resemble those of the confession albums (for instance "Which is your favourite flower?", "Which is your favourite historical character?"), including sexually distinguished questions appropriate to courtship (for instance, "What is the character of your lady love?", "What is the character of him you love?").

 Whatever their origins, confession albums were an established form by the 1860s: Henry d'Ideville records using an album in 1861 (see Germany and France below); Karl Marx filled out answers to one in the spring of 1865 (his favourite colour was red); and Friedrich Engels answered another in 1868 (his idea of happiness was Château Margaux 1848).
 Early albums often had blank pages into which owners would paste the questionnaires; the questions on these could be preprinted or handwritten.
-One such album with handwritten questions, was that of Karl Marx's daughter Jenny, which contains entries dated from 1865 to 1870.
+One such album, with handwritten questions, was that of Karl Marx's daughter Jenny, which contains entries dated from 1865 to 1870.
 For some of these, she sent the questions to friends, asking them to fill them out and return them.
 Her comments in a letter of November 1865 suggest that she regarded the genre as a novelty:I have a whole book filled up in that way and the answers are very amusing when compared with one another.
 These Confession books have put albums and stamp books quite into the shade. … I should much like to have answers.
 It is more interesting and amusing than a mere Autograph.